t0ster/magento-on-dotcloud/README.rst

   Error 324 (net::ERR_EMPTY_RESPONSE): The server closed the connection without sending any data.

-To solve this just reload your browser after a couple seconds.
+To solve this just reload your browser after of couple seconds.

 Happy hacking!